The Belmont University vocal group The Beltones sing a beautiful a cappella cover of the Christian hymn ‘Come Thou Fount of Every Blessing.’

 ‘Come Thou Fount Of Every Blessing’ hymn was written by the 18th-century pastor and hymnodist Robert Robinson in 1758 at the age of 22.

 Mount of Thy redeeming love

-The words of the song are inspired by divine grace, are based on 1 Samuel 7:12, in which the prophet Samuel raises a stone as a monument, saying, “Hitherto hath the Lord helped us” (KJV).
+The lyrics of the song are inspired by 1 Samuel 7:12, in which the prophet Samuel raises a stone as a monument, saying, “Hitherto hath the Lord helped us” (KJV).

 Here I raise my Ebenezer

 Here there by Thy great help I’ve come